 My parents remind me of the couple from the move The Notebook.
 I love that movie.
-And since my dad has Alzheimer’s disease it really makes it even more emotional and relevant for me.
-The point is, they are 45 years in to this marriage thing after having two kids, one failed business, years of working together (hard on its own) to build a successful business and weathering life’s other random hurdles.
+And since my dad has Alzheimer’s disease (read about his story here), it really makes it even more emotional and relevant for me.
+The point is, they are 50 years in to this marriage thing after having two kids, one failed business, years of working together (hard on its own) to build another successful business and weathering life’s other random hurdles including drifting apart at one point.
 I asked them what has kept them together and so in love after all of these years.
 They really are so cute together, it’s so inspiring.
 Here is their advice:

 Don’t Give Up Easily